-A Business can be a tax saving device
+Your Business can be a Tax Saving Device

-Every business needs a personal accountant who can help in organising the businesses’ records in order to minimise the amount they wil need to pay to HRC.
+Every business needs a personal accountant who can help in organising the businesses’ records in order to minimise the amount they will need to pay to HMRC.
 Poor records could also lead a business to being denied deductions if the business gets audited.

 Monitoring changes in laws

-A qualified chartered accountant should be given the responsibility of taking care of all taxation related expenses.
-Possible sources of taxable sources includes income from self-employment, taxable refunds, tax gains, and compensation from unemployment.
+A qualified chartered accountant should be given the responsibility of taking care of all expenses.
+Possible sources of taxable sources includes income from self-employment, taxable refunds and compensation from unemployment.
 As at 2019, some adjustments to income include contribution to health savings accounts, business expenses paid by certain government officials and performing artists, student loan interests, a portion of the self-employed as well as self-employed health insurance.